bbauska/W3Cx-3of5/README.md

 <h3 id="ch5-5-11">5.5.11 formnovalidate</h3>
 <!------------------------------------------------------------------------------------------------>

-The formnovalidate attribute is targeted to the <input type="submit"> input fields.
+The formnovalidate attribute is targeted to the &lt;input type="submit"&gt; input fields.
 This attribute is rarely used, so there will be no questions about it in the end of the week's exercises.

 This atrribute allows the submission of a form even if it contains  <i>invalid</i> fields.
-For example:  a form that has an <input type="email"> field or a field required and which are not filled.
+For example:  a form that has an &lt;input type="email"&gt; field or a field required and which are not filled.

 In general, such forms have two submit buttons, one with the formnovalidate attribute set to a non null value and one without.